Julia Lonergan, PGDip/Psych, MBACP, UKCP

 I hold a post-graduate diploma in Integrative Psychotherapy (the course is BACP & UKCP accredited) along with a degree in psychology.

-I am a registered member of the British Association of Counselling & Psychotherapy and adhere to their ethical practices.
+I am a registered member of both BACP and UKCP and adhere to their ethical practices.
 I also have regular clinical supervision.